Which of the following lists contains the four most abundant elem... | Channels for Pearson+

 Multiple Choice

-Which of the following lists contains the four most abundant elements found in living systems?
+Which of the following lists contains the four most abundant elements found in living organisms?

 A